mmahdigh/covid-risk/README.md

 # Covid Event Risk Calculator

-<b> THIS TOOL IS NOT LONGER MAINTAINED AND UPDATED WITH NEW DATA. </b>
+<b> THIS TOOL IS NO LONGER MAINTAINED AND UPDATED WITH NEW DATA. </b>

 Available at: https://mmahdigh.github.io/covid-risk/